REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

         ```

+> **Note**
-Please remember that besides the incoming connections discussed here, the IdP also needs outgoing connections to TCP ports 80 and 443, and also to UDP port 514 for Centralized logging (more details below)
+> Please remember that besides the incoming connections discussed here, the IdP also needs outgoing connections to TCP ports 80 and 443, and also to UDP port 514 for Centralized logging (more details below)
+>

-Outgoing connections are open in the default configuration of a local RHEL/CentOS firewall, but please make sure the perimeter firewall permits these connections too.
+> Outgoing connections are open in the default configuration of a local RHEL/CentOS firewall, but please make sure the perimeter firewall permits these connections too.